Resources and Services for Faculty

 Honored Faculty & Honored Books

-Since 2006 the Director of UT Dallas Libraries and the Office of the Executive Vice President and Provost have organized and sponsored an annual event to celebrate the publishing contributions of our creative, distinguished, and dedicated faculty.
-Please read UT DALLAS FACULTY AUTHOR RECEPTION GUIDELINES to participate in this program.
+Since 2006, the Dean of Libraries at UT Dallas and the Office of the Executive Vice President and Provost have organized and sponsored an annual event to celebrate the publishing contributions and tenure achievements of our creative, distinguished, and dedicated faculty.
+The Faculty-Author Reception recognizes faculty, staff, and students who are making considerable and notable contributions to UT Dallas, not only in the literary world but also academically.
+To ensure that your recently-published creative work qualifies for inclusion at our reception, please read UT DALLAS FACULTY – AUTHOR RECEPTION GUIDELINES to participate in this program.